benburrill/sphinx/README.rst

   values in the (read-only) const section instead, which usually holds the inputs to the program.
 For example: ``{input_number}``

-Sphinx follows the convention of placing the destination first, ie ``mov [dest], [source]``
+Sphinx follows the convention of placing the destination first, eg ``mov [dest], [source]``

 Instructions are allowed in the code section only.